huang-feiyu/sponge/writeups/lab5.md

     Create an Ethernet frame (IPV4), set the payload to be the serialized datagram, and set the source and destination addresses.
-  * If the destination Ethernet address is *unknown*, **broadcast** an ARP request for the next hop’s Ethernet address, and **queue** the IP datagram, so it can be sent after the ARP reply is received.
+  * If the destination Ethernet address is *unknown*, **broadcast** an ARP request for the next hop's Ethernet address, and **queue** the IP datagram, so it can be sent after the ARP reply is received.
   * **Do not send a 2nd request in 5 seconds**, just wait for a reply.
 * Receive *frame*